-- II.A.2.
+II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) - II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
 (Core)

+II.A.2.a)

+At a minimum, the program director must be provided with dedicated time and support, as specified below, for administration of the program: (Core)

 Number of Approved Fellow Positions Minimum Support Required (FTE)

-< 7 .2

-7-10 .4

-11-15 .5

->15 .6
+1-2 0.1

+3 0.125

+4 0.15

+5 0.175

+6 or more 0.2